James Raynsford: University of Michigan

-Later years
+Later life

 In June 1917, he was city engineer in Highland Park, Michigan.
 He married Anita M. Kelly on December 1, 1918.
 In 1920, he lived in Oneida, New York with his wife Anita, and was working as a civil engineer.
 In 1930 and 1940, he was living in Oneida with his wife Anita and a son, James Willard Raynsford, Jr.; he was working as an engineer for a silverware manufacturing enterprise.
 He became manager of engineering services for Oneida Ltd. Silversmiths; he was with the company from 1917 until his death.
 He died January 18, 1956, at Oneida, New York.